-The Group has a single reportable segment which is "coal and other trading".
-Accordingly, the business segment information for this sole reportable segment is equivalent to the consolidated figures.
+The Group has a single reportable segment which is "coal and other commodities trading".
+The information reported to the Group's management for the purpose of resource allocation and performance assessment presents the operating results of the Group as a whole since the Group's resources are integrated and no discrete operating segment is available.
+Accordingly, the operating segment information for this sole reportable segment is equivalent to the consolidated figures.

 The following table sets out information about the geographical location of (i) the Group's revenue from external customers and (ii) the Group's property, plant and equipment and right-of-use assets ("Non-current assets").
 The geographical location of customers is based on the location at which the goods are delivered.
-The geographical location of the property, plant and equipment and right-of-use assets is based on the physical location of the asset.
+The geographical location of the Non-current assets is based on the physical location of the asset.

-Revenu ie from

-external customers Non-curre ent assets
+Revenu external o Non-curre ent assets

-2020 2019 2020 2019
+2021 2020 2021 2020

 US\$'000 US\$'000 US\$'000 US\$'000

-Mainland China 99,873 198,182 -
+Mainland China 117,506 99,873 - -

-Hong Kong - 72 254 3
+Hong Kong - - 58 254

-Others - 94

-99,873 198,348 254 3
+117,506 99,873 58 254

-5. OTHER INCOME
+5. OTHER INCOME, NET

+2021 2020

-2020 US\$'000 2019 US\$'000
+US\$'000 US\$'000

-Bank interest income 1 1
+Bank interest income 1

-Gain on sale of property, plant and equipment 19
+Government subsidies Note 61

-Net foreign exchange gain 8 14
+Net foreign exchange (loss) gain (13) 8

-9 34
+48 9